Cloud-Schematics/hpc-fss-cluster/README.md

 **IMPORTANT**

 Due to legal requirement, we can not provide product packages and entitlement in this template.
-You must either provide your own packages and entitlement or get the evaluation packages and entitlements from the following IBM URLs:
+You must either provide your own packages and entitlement links or get the evaluation packages and entitlement links from the following IBM URLs by those variables starting with uri_ (take the evaluation edition for example, after  "I agree" to the license, "Download using http", copy the download url for the proper packages, it is unique for each user and valid only for a few days):

 Evaluation: Symphony latest (7.2.0.0): https://www.ibm.com/marketing/iwm/iwm/web/preLogin.do?source=swerpzsw-symphony-3
   - uri_file_entitlement   = "https://......./sym_adv_ev_entitlement.dat"